Amore Bekker

-Hetta Amor (Amore) Bekker (born 11 February 1965) is a South African radio personality, author, MC and columnist.
-She was the host of Tjailatyd, an Afrikaans radio show broadcast by Radio Sonder Grense (R.S.G.)
-(Radio Sonder Grense) the Afrikaans Radio Service of the SABC.
-As author Bekker published her first cookbook (Tjailaresepte) in June 2010.
+Hetta Amor “Amore” Bekker (born 11 February 1965) is a South African radio personality, author, MC and columnist.
+She was the host of Tjailatyd, an Afrikaans radio show broadcast by Radio Sonder Grense (RSG), the Afrikaans language Radio Service of the SABC.
+As an author, Bekker published her first cookbook (Tjailaresepte) in June 2010.
 As of July 2010 she also writes a column for the Afrikaans-language women's magazine Finesse.

 Early life

 Bekker was born on 11 February 1965, in Burgersdorp, the daughter of Iwan Carl Horak and Amor Hester Dreyer.
 The middle child of three, Bekker grew up in Durbanville, Western Cape, a middle-class residential town of the greater City of Cape Town metropolitan area.
 Bekker attended Kenridge Primary School in Bellville, Western Cape and Durbanville High School before completing a Bachelor's degree in Drama at the Potchefstroom University for Christian Higher Education in 1986.

 Prior to taking her first job as radio presenter, she worked as a sheep shearer for three months in the Southland town of Otautau, New Zealand, in early 1989.